 Proper decommissioning of an individual tank or UPSS significantly reduces the environmental and human health risk if the site is to be redeveloped in future.
-A site environmental assessment is required to ensure that there is no adverse and/or ongoing contamination from the former UPSS.
-A decommissioning report must be provided to the relevant local council.
+An environmental assessment is required to ensure that there is no adverse and/or ongoing contamination.
+A decommissioning report must be provided to the relevant council.